Pinterest Pixel

 Show Negative Number as Red

-Your custom format now will not only make negative numbers instantly recognizable but will also save the format within the workbook or a template, ensuring that every time you apply the format, consistency is maintained.
+Your custom format now will not only make negative numbers instantly recognizable but will also save the format within the workbook or a template.

 Show Negative Number as Red